 - older age

-People with a history of cardiovascular health issues or several risk factors for CHF should seek immediate care if they experience symptoms of CHF.
-Similarly, if symptoms do not improve after a few days, a person should see a doctor.
+People with a history of cardiovascular health issues or several risk factors for HF should seek immediate care if they experience symptoms of HF.

-- Shortness of breath or difficulty breathing: People with CHF may also struggle to breathe when lying down due to fluid accumulation in the lungs.
+- Shortness of breath or difficulty breathing: People with HF may also struggle to breathe when lying down, with activity or at rest due to fluid accumulation in the lungs.

-- A persistent, unexplained cough: Some people experience wheezing and pink or blood stained mucous.
+- A persistent, unexplained cough: Some people experience wheezing and pink, or blood-stained mucus.

 - Swelling in the legs, ankles, abdomen, or hands: The swelling may get worse as the day goes on or after exercise.

-- Changes in thinking and memory: Electrolyte imbalances due to CHF can impair the ability to think clearly.
+- Changes in thinking and memory: Electrolyte imbalances due to HF can impair a person's ability to think clearly.

 - A rapid heart rate: This occurs because the heart is unable to pump blood with a regular rhythm.